Due Diligence in merger and acquisitions (M&A)

 For the buyer, conducting proper due diligence gives them complete assurance that they are going forward with the correct deal.
 Also, it helps them obtain all the information required to learn more about the business’s customer-base, partnerships with existing associates, and to discover opportunities for greater synergies.

 At the same time, due diligence also helps to confirm any assumptions that you may have made prior to moving forward with the deal.
 It can also reveal any financial or legal irregularities that may have an impact on the business in question further down the line.
 With cybersecurity, money-laundering, data protection and environmental sustainability carrying important financial, legal and reputational risks, investing in, acquiring or merging with a company has direct implications for the investor/acquiror in terms of their own standing in the market.
-No investor wants to be associated with a company that has or may be tainted with one of the above issues.

 Due diligence has sufficient importance and benefits for the seller as well.
 It allows the business seller to glean interesting insights about how it operates.
 It is a little like undergoing a medical check-up.
 It also prepares a business for seeking capital from investors or a potential acquiror.
 It helps the seller better understand the market value of the business and what would be a fair asking price to complete the deal.